MigOpsRepos/credcheck/README.md

 postgres=# ALTER USER abcd$ VALID UNTIL '2022-12-21';
 ERROR:  require a VALID UNTIL option with a date older than 30 days

+postgres=# ALTER USER abcd$ VALID UNTIL '2025-12-21';
+ERROR:  require a VALID UNTIL option with a date not beyond 180 days
 ```

 ### [Password reuse policy](#password-reuse-policy)